-At the time of origination of an MSPLF Loan, an Eligible Borrower may use the proceeds of the MSPLF Loan to prepay existing debt that is outstanding and owed to lenders other than the Eligible Lender that originates the MSPLF Loan and the Eligible Lender's affiliates.
-In other words, the proceeds of an MSPLF Loan can be used to refinance existing loans owed to other unaffiliated lenders.
+At the time of origination of an MSPLF Loan, an Eligible Borrower may use the proceeds of the MSPLF Loan to prepay existing debt that is outstanding and owed to lenders other than the Eligible Lender that originates the MSPLF Loan.
+In other words, the proceeds of an MSPLF Loan can be used to refinance existing loans owed to other lenders.